theupdateframework/taps/tap7.md

 ```
 (1) Write Wrapper module per specifications above.
-(2) Configure conformance tool to abide by the adopter's repository restrictions.
+(2) Configure Tester to abide by the adopter's repository restrictions.
-(3) Run conformance tool and confirm that all tests are passed.
+(3) Run Tester and confirm that all tests have passed.
 ```

 # Security Analysis